steemit/condenser/app/help/en/faq.md

 ## What happens if my email or phone number changes?

 Currently there is no way to change the email or phone number that is linked to your account.
 Though once your account is created, you can continue to use it even if the email or phone number that is linked to the account has changed.

 <a href="/faq.html#Table_of_Contents_Accounts">^</a>
+<a class="anchor" name="Am_I_allowed_to_create_more_than_one_account"></a>
+## Am I allowed to create more than one account?

+Each user is allowed only one paid-for account created via Steemit.com, however users are allowed to create multiple accounts on the blockchain.
+Creating additional accounts on the blockchain requires users to pay their own account creation fee for any additional accounts.

+<a href="/faq.html#Table_of_Contents_Accounts">^</a>
 <a class="anchor" name="Can_I_delete_or_deactivate_my_account"></a>